odoland/roboset/README.md

 2018/11/05
 Working on adapting the vision into working on real images - with various tints, glares obstructions!
-SVM/naive bayes classifier for fitting/predicting for each attribute (thinking SVM or naive bayes) Simple CNN for object (card) detection to avoid screenshot error
+SVM/naive bayes classifier for fitting/predicting
+Simple CNN for object (card) detection to avoid screenshot error that's occuring for windows..
+I may need to do some aspect ratio modifications!